Where to dump RV waste was a big question I had when I first purchased my camper.

 A DIY way is to invest in a macerator pump.
 This pump connects to the drainage valve on your unit and has a rotation head inside of it, chopping any particles up into very fine granular material.
-This allows you to essentially stick a garden house at the output of the macerator pump and run the line into your toilet.
+This allows you to essentially stick a garden hose at the output of the macerator pump and run the line into your toilet line.

 You can watch a macerator pump YouTube review here.